jb2170/cpython/Doc/library/contextlib.rst

 .. function:: chdir(path)

    .. deprecated:: 3.14
-      This context manager has been moved to :class:`shutil.chdir` due to its non-trivial effect on a process's environment.
+      This context manager has been moved to :class:`shutil.chdir_of` due to its non-trivial effect on a process's environment.